Ermy99/covid-misinformation/README.md

 ## References

-Horne, Benjamin D., and Sibel Adali.
-"This just in: Fake news packs a lot in title, uses simpler, repetitive content in text body, more similar to satire than real news." arXiv preprint arXiv:1703.09398 (2017).
+Horne, B., & Adali, S. (2017).
+This Just In: Fake News Packs a Lot in Title, Uses Simpler, Repetitive Content in Text Body, More Similar to Satire than Real News.
+ArXiv, abs/1703.09398.

 Eldén, Lars.
 Matrix methods in data mining and pattern recognition.
 Society for Industrial and Applied Mathematics, 2007